-Base Salary - Base salaries should meet the objectives of attracting and retaining the management talent needed to operate the business successfully.
+• Base Salary - Base salaries should meet the objectives of attracting and retaining the management talent needed to operate the business successfully.
 Individual salary amounts are not determined by formulas, but instead reflect the Compensation Committee's judgment with respect to each NEO's responsibility, performance, experience and past compensation, internal equity considerations and other factors, including retention.
 Annually, the Board, on recommendation of the Compensation Committee, sets base salaries for the NEOs that it believes are appropriate given the scope of their duties and responsibilities.

 - Bonus Rand provides the opportunity to earn bonuses to its NEOs and staff based on the Compensation Committee's and Board's evaluation of performance and results, as well as to motivate them to achieve results that exceed the annual budget or provide value to the Corporation.
 The bonus is based on a qualitative consideration of individual and company performance.
+The Committee considered the Corporation's performance for 2015, the price performance of the Corporation's common shares, and the accomplishments of each officer during the year, the scheduled sale of Gemcor and the development of the Strategic Plan.
 The Compensation Committee considers, and may make appropriate adjustments for, unusual items that are deemed to be outside the control of the executives.
-For 2014, a total of \$53,990 was awarded to the NEOs. - Profit Sharing Plan Rand provides long-term incentives to its NEOs through the Profit Sharing Plan, which allows them to participate in the growth of its portfolio and aligns their long-term interests with those of Rand's shareholders.
+For 2015, a total of \$50,000 was awarded to each of the NEOs. - Profit Sharing Plan Rand provides long-term incentives to its NEOs through the Profit Sharing Plan, which allows them to participate in the growth of its portfolio and aligns their long-term interests with those of Rand's shareholders.
 The terms of Rand's license to operate Rand SBIC require that it maintain a profit sharing plan, which provides for payment by Rand of designated percentages of net realized capital gains (net of all realized capital losses and unrealized depreciation) of Rand SBIC.
 Amounts paid or accrued pursuant to the Profit Sharing Plan cannot exceed 20% of Rand's net income.
 The Compensation Committee does not have discretion to change the amounts due under the Profit Sharing Plan.
-For 2014, a total of \$846,010 was earned by the NEOs pursuant to the Profit Sharing Plan.
-This amount was accrued in 2014 and is expected to be substantially paid in 2015 following the receipt of proceeds from realized gains and related escrows. - Equity Although we believe that equity ownership by management incentivizes management to increase shareholder value, restrictions imposed by the Investment Company Act preclude Rand from offering stock options or other equity incentives to its NEOs at any time when they participate in a profit sharing plan. - Standard Employee Benefits Rand provides employee benefits that are considered competitive and necessary to attract and retain talented personnel.
-Rand maintains a 401(k) plan for its employees under which participants may elect to contribute up to 20% of their compensation on a pretax basis, to a maximum of \$17,500 (\$23,000 if age 50 or over) for 2014.
-Rand makes a contribution of 1% of compensation for each participant and matches participant contributions up to 5% of compensation.
+For 2015, no profit sharing payments were due pursuant to the Plan. - Equity Although we believe that equity ownership by management incentivizes management to increase shareholder value, restrictions imposed by the Investment Company Act preclude Rand from offering stock options or other equity incentives to its NEOs at any time when they participate in a profit sharing plan. - Standard Employee Benefits Rand provides employee benefits that are considered competitive and necessary to attract and retain talented personnel.
+Rand maintains a 401(k) plan for its employees under which participants may elect to contribute up to 20% of their compensation on a pretax basis, to a maximum of \$18,000 (\$24,000 if age 50 or over) for 2015.
+Rand makes a contribution of 1% of compensation for each participant and matches participant contributions up to 5% of compensation subject to IRS annual compensation and contribution limits.
 Rand may also elect to contribute discretionary amounts under the 401(k) plan as determined by the Board.
 No discretionary amounts have been contributed since the 401(k) plan's inception.
 Rand also provides life insurance and automobile reimbursement benefits to its NEOs.